OArnarsson/OneFlowChallenge/README.md

 # OneFlowChallenge
 Junior Full Stack JavaScript Technical Challenge

+[Here you can see it live](http://oneflow.klokk.io/) (only HTTP, sorry <code>:(</code>).
+Please note that since it's only HTTP, not HTTPS the PWA service worker functionality does not work.
+It does however work locally.

 ## Task 1
 #### Frontend:
 I decided to use [Angular5](https://github.com/angular/angular-cli) to display the data.